Teckinfor/Teckinfor/README.md

 You can find different projects and scripts that I had the opportunity to do. <br>

-<i>Obviously, since I’m just a student and my field is not development, I often make mistakes that I try to correct !</i> 😊
+<i>Obviously, since I’m just a newbie and my field is not development, I often make mistakes that I try to correct !</i> 😊

 </div>